 Electro fans love this event.
 Piknic Electronik is the ultimate broad daylight open-air nightclub-in-the-park.

 10 of 14

 Festival TransAmériques is Montreal's leading international festival, if only international festival in these parts, combining both contemporary dance and contemporary theater, three weeks of world and North American premiere performances directed by top choreographers, artistic directors, and playwrights.

 Montreal Museums Day proposes free admission to dozens of Montreal museums as it has every last Sunday of May since 1986, marking the May 18th celebration of International Museums Day, a 1977 UNESCO/International Council of Museums initiative revolving around the motto that "museums are an important means of cultural exchange, enrichment of cultures and development of mutual understanding, co-operation and peace among peoples."

-When: the last Sunday of MayContinue to 13 of 16 below.
+When: Early to mid-JuneContinue to 13 of 14 below.

 Technically-speaking, the Canada Grand Prix is a spring event since it traditionally falls on a date prior to the the summer solstice.
 But if there was a Montreal event that heralds summer in the city, this is it, attracting in the upwards of a half a million people primed for a weekend of decadence and debauchery.

 14 of 14

 ...things get a little hectic.
 In a good way.